-Four steps to care for skin after you cool down.
+Four ways to care for your skin after you cool down.

-- Cleanse: Post-workout, wash with a mild gel cleanser as this will help thoroughly remove oil, toxins, and sweat.
-I LOVE using Luxe Mint Cleansing Gel because the mint botanicals feel so refreshing on the skin, and it helps to cool me down fast.
-(Summers in Austin, Texas are rough!)
-Whether after a workout or any time you wash your skin, be sure to avoid cleansers that contain Sodium or Ammonium Lauryl Sulfate.
-These ingredients will pull water out of the skin’s cells, leaving it dehydrated.
+- Cleanse: Post-workout, wash with a mild gel cleanser to thoroughly remove oil, toxins, and sweat.
+I LOVE using Luxe Mint Cleansing Gel because the mint botanicals feel so refreshing on the skin, and it helps cool me down fast (summers in Austin, Texas are rough!).
+Any time you wash your skin, be sure to avoid using a cleanser that contains sodium or ammonium lauryl sulfate.
+These ingredients pull water out of the skin’s cells, leaving it dehydrated.

-- Moisturize and Protect: After cleansing, wipe an alcohol-free toner over the skin and immediately apply a moisturizer meant for your skin type.
+- Moisturize and Protect: After cleansing, wipe an alcohol-free toner over the skin.
+Immediately follow that with a moisturizer that’s meant for your skin type.
 If it’s still daytime and your skin will be exposed to daylight, be sure to either apply a moisturizer with sunscreen or dust on an SPF mineral powder.

-- Soothe: If you have a lot of redness in your skin after your workout, look for moisturizers or skin serums with soothing ingredients like white tea, sea whip, azulene, chamomile and bisabolol (found in Redness Care Firming Serum).
-This will help calm the skin down by taking pressure off of capillaries.
+- Soothe: If you have a lot of redness in your skin after your workout, look for moisturizers or skin serums with soothing ingredients, like white tea, sea whip, azulene, chamomile, and bisabolol (found in Redness Care Firming Serum).
+This will help calm the skin by taking pressure off of capillaries.

 More Exercise and Skincare FAQs

-Here are answers to the questions I hear from customers about caring for their skin when working out.
+Here are answers to the most common questions I hear from customers about caring for their skin when working out.

 Should I remove all of my makeup before a workout?

 Eye makeup and lipstick are fine to wear.
 If you’re wearing a light foundation, tinted moisturizer, or mineral powder, you may be just fine leaving your skin as is and waiting to clean it off post-workout.
-If you wear a heavy foundation, I recommend removing it pre-workout.
+If you wear a heavy foundation, I recommend removing it before you workout.